Dayton, Ohio

+Dayton (/ˈdeɪtən/) is a city in Montgomery County, Ohio, United States, and its county seat.
+It is the sixth-most populous city in Ohio, with a population of 137,644 at the 2020 census.
+The Dayton metropolitan area has an estimated 822,000 residents and is the state's fourth-largest metropolitan area.
+Dayton is located within Ohio's Miami Valley region, 50 mi north of Cincinnati and 55 mi southwest of Columbus.

+Dayton was founded in 1796 along the Great Miami River and named after Jonathan Dayton, a Founding Father who owned a significant amount of land in the area.
+It grew in the 19th century as a canal town and was home to many patents and inventors, most notably the Wright brothers, who developed the first successful motor-operated airplane.
+It later developed an industrialized economy and was home to the Dayton Project, a branch of the larger Manhattan Project, to develop polonium triggers used in early atomic bombs.
+With the decline of heavy manufacturing in the late 20th century, Dayton's businesses have diversified into a service economy.

+Ohio's borders are within 500 mi of roughly 60 percent of the country's population and manufacturing infrastructure, making Dayton a logistics hub.
+The city is home to Wright-Patterson Air Force Base, a significant contributor to research and development in the industrial, aeronautical, and astronautical engineering fields.
 Along with defense and aerospace, healthcare accounts for much of the Dayton area's economy.
-Hospitals in the Greater Dayton area have an estimated combined employment of nearly 32,000 and a yearly economic impact of $6.8 billion.
-It is estimated that Premier Health Partners, a hospital network, contributes more than $2 billion a year to the region through operating, employment, and capital expenditures.
-In 2011, Dayton was rated the #3 city in the nation by HealthGrades for excellence in healthcare.

-Dayton is also noted for its association with aviation; the city is the birthplace of Orville Wright.
-Other well-known individuals born in the city include poet Paul Laurence Dunbar and entrepreneur John H. Patterson.
-Dayton is also known for its many patents, inventions, and inventors, most notably the Wright brothers' invention of powered flight.
-In 2007 Dayton was a part of the top 100 cities in America.
-In 2008, 2009, and 2010, Site Selection magazine ranked Dayton the #1 mid-sized metropolitan area in the nation for economic development.
-Also in 2010, Dayton was named one of the best places in the United States for college graduates to find a job.
+Significant institutions in Dayton include the Air Force Institute of Technology, Carillon Historical Park, Dayton Art Institute, Dayton Performing Arts Alliance, National Museum of the United States Air Force, Wright State University, and University of Dayton.

 History

 Dayton was founded on April 1, 1796, by 12 settlers known as the Thompson Party.
 They traveled in March from Cincinnati up the Great Miami River by pirogue and landed at what is now St. Clair Street, where they found two small camps of Native Americans.
 Among the Thompson Party was Benjamin Van Cleve, whose memoirs provide insights into the Ohio Valley's history.
 Two other groups traveling overland arrived several days later.
 The oldest surviving building is Newcom Tavern, which was used for various purposes, including housing Dayton's first church, which is still in existence.

 In 1797, Daniel C. Cooper laid out Mad River Road, the first overland connection between Cincinnati and Dayton, opening the "Mad River Country" to settlement.
 Ohio was admitted into the Union in 1803, and the village of Dayton was incorporated in 1805 and chartered as a city in 1841.
 The city was named after Jonathan Dayton, a captain in the American Revolutionary War who signed the U.S. Constitution and owned a significant amount of land in the area.
-In 1827, construction on the Dayton–Cincinnati canal began, which would provide a better way to transport goods from Dayton to Cincinnati and contribute significantly to Dayton's economic growth during the 1800s.
+In 1827, construction on the Dayton–Cincinnati canal began, which provided a better way to transport goods from Dayton to Cincinnati and contributed significantly to Dayton's economic growth during the 1800s.